 Makiko Kawamura leads tax practice at DLA Piper.
 It offers a range of services in Japan including, but not restricted to, international and domestic tax restructuring, supply chain remodelling, disputes related to customs duties and consumption tax for multinational clients.
 It regularly advises significant clients including Fortune 500 companies.
 It has the capability to deal with complex matters because of the size and expertise of its team.

 Yuichi Komakine leads the tax practice at KPMG.
 Another key practitioner is Takayuki Kozu.
-It is comprised of approximately 600 tax professionals with a total of 49 partners in Tokyo, Nagoya and Hiroshima.
-In 2018, the firm established the office in Hiroshima to support the growth of the local business.
+It is comprised of approximately 600 tax professionals with a total of 50 partners in Tokyo, Osaka, Nagoya, Hiroshima and Fukuoka.
 It provides services including financial services, M&A and real estate investment.
 In addition, it specialises in customs and VAT practice.
-It utilizes its technology to strengthen the control and visibility of compliance, tax position and reporting.
+It utilises its technology to strengthen the control and visibility of compliance, tax position and reporting.

 The team at Nagashima Ohno & Tsunematsu has a strong capability in handling tax litigation matters.
-It has four partners: Atsushi Fujieda, Shigeki Minami, Takashi Saida and Yushi Hegawa.
-Its practice also covers general corporate tax, indirect and transactional tax.
-In addition, the team is supported by Mamoru Toba.
+It has five partners dedicated to tax matters, many of whom are tax lawyers exclusively.
+Its practice covers general corporate tax, indirect and transactional tax.
+In addition, the team is supported by full-time special counsel Mamoru Toba.
 He previously worked at the Tokyo Regional Taxation Bureau as a director-general and maintains a good relationship with the tax authorities, regularly obtaining their views on tax issues.

 Nishimura & Asahi has a strong practice in the tax litigation area.
 Key practitioners include Yo Ota, Kazuhiro Takei, Yasutaka Nishikori, Akihiro Hironaka and Tsuyoshi Ito.
 Its practice covers tax assessments at the National Tax Tribunal.
 In addition, it also has development and implementation tax solutions and strategies for various services such as M&A transactions, group structuring and financing arrangements.